SavinaRoja/OpenAccess_EPUB/docs/usageguide.rst

 Installing OpenAccess_EPUB will add the ``openaccess_epub`` module to your python libraries (see :doc:`installation` for installation instructions), along with a command-line user interface to access some built-in utilities for EPUB production.
-This Guide will focus on how to use the command interface; if you are a developer wishing to primarily make use of the ``openaccess_epub`` module or sub-modules, you may wish to skip directly to the :doc:`moduledocs`
+This Guide will focus on how to use the command interface; if you are a developer wishing to primarily make use of the ``openaccess_epub`` module or sub-modules, you may wish to skip directly to the :doc:`modules`

 `oaepub` Interface